-- Output in the services sector decreased in real terms (by 0.4 per cent) over the first quarter of 2019 from its highest point in the last 10 years.
-Production sector output increased in real terms (by 1.7 per cent over the quarter) to its highest point since Q1 2017.
+- Output in the services sector saw no change (0 per cent) in real terms over the fourth quarter of 2019.
+Production sector output increased in real terms (0.6 per cent) over the quarter.

-- In the longer term, when the most recent four quarters are compared to the previous four quarters, both the NI and UK services sectors reported annualised growth (of 1.9 per cent) to Quarter 1 2019.
+- When the most recent four quarters are compared to the previous four quarters, the NI and UK services sectors showed annualised growth, of 0.3 per cent and 1.8 per cent, respectively.

-- The change in the IOP is caused by quarterly increases in the Manufacturing sector (1.9 per cent); the Water Supply, Sewerage and Waste Management (including Recycling) sector (2.2 per cent), and the Mining and Quarrying Sector (0.1 per cent).
-There was a decrease in the Electricity, gas, steam and air conditioning supply sector (2.2 per cent).
-The increase in the Manufacturing sector itself contained quarterly subsector rises in the indices for Manufacture of chemical and pharmaceutical products (26.3 per cent); Manufacture of Basic and Fabricated Metal products (17.6 per cent); Manufacture of textiles, wearing apparel and leather products (22.0 per cent) and Food products, beverages and tobacco (1.2 per cent).
+- The change in the IOP is caused by quarterly increases in Manufacturing (0.7 per cent); Water supply, sewerage and waste management (Inc. recycling) (3.1 per cent); Electricity, gas, steam and air conditioning supply (0.3 per cent) and offset by a decrease in Mining and quarrying (5 per cent).
+The increase in the Manufacturing sector itself contained quarterly subsector increases in the indices for Manufacture of chemical and pharmaceutical products (8.8 per cent); Food products, beverages and tobacco (2.3 per cent) and Total other manufacturing (0.6 per cent).

-- Looking at the longer term trend, when the most recent four quarters are compared to the previous four quarters, output in the NI production sector grew by 2.7 per cent, with the whole of the UK reporting growth of 0.5 per cent.
+- Looking at the longer term trend, when the most recent four quarters are compared to the previous four quarters, output in the NI production sector grew by 1.8 per cent, with the whole of the UK reporting a decrease of 1.3 per cent.

-- The Index of Production and Index of Services reports for quarter 2 2019 will be published on 12 September.
+- The Index of Production and Index of Services reports for Quarter 1 2020 will be published on 18 June 2020.